Beads…and more beads

 Washington DC – the architecture

-Posted by jerry on May 9th, 2007 — Posted in Journal, Travel
+Posted by Jerry on May 9th, 2007 — Posted in Journal, Travel

 There are a number of iconic buildings in Washington DC.
 The Capitol features everywhere from teatowels to snow cones and there is no doubt about its classical proportions – it is an impressive building.